ngenworks/process.ngenworks.com/docs/source/roles_responsibilities.rst

 * Verifying all planning docs meet requirements set out in kickoff and proposal
 * Research (may include market research, user interviews, heuristic review, etc.)
 * Usability testing and recommendations
-* Participation in kickoff meeting
-* Monitoring and involvement in discovery, definition, design, development, QA phase, launch
+* Monitoring and involvement in discovery, definition, design, development, QA, launch phase
 * Attention to budget
 * Attention to milestones
 * Attention to scope